 |Understanding chemical application issues||Equipment calibration techniques|

 |Risk assessments and hazard control forms||Self audit & compliance checklists|

 (Plus 2 hours pre-course work for initial students)

 Tea & Coffee provided.

-Student has to bring pens, pencils, rubber & calculator.
+Student has to bring pens, pencils, rubber and calculator.

 We require all students to be a minimum of 16 years old and to have a reading level of a year 10 student.
-This is due to licencing requirements and also because the assessment requires a certain level of reading to interpret the chemical label.
+If you are unsure of your ability to complete the course we recommend completing our Learning, Literacy and Numeracy Quiz (click here to begin)

 Book a face to face AQF-3 Chemical Accreditation by either finding your location on the map below or filter through our course listing.